lukebabs/autosurf/README.md

             2. Scrape Content - scrapes tables
             3. Credential Stuffing Attack - #first configure dictionary in data/accounts.txt
             4. Exit/Quit

 # Credential Stuff
 When using Option 3 for Credential Stuffing, you are required to provide URL, username parameter name and password parameter name.

-    MBP-174312-1:autosurf luke.babarinde$ python3 wafautobot.py -u https://impervademo.com -t 1
+    MBP-174312-1:autosurf luke.babarinde$ python3 wafautobot.py -u https://impervademo.com

         ** Caution: Still under development.
         This tool is not intended to be used for nefarious activities.
         The solve purpose of its inception is to measure show the value of in-depth web application security

+        1. Simulate Human-like automated surfing
-            1. Basic Automated Load Test using Requests - simple load test using 'python requests'
+        2. Basic Automated Load Test using Requests - simple load test using 'python requests'
-            2. Scrape Content - scrapes tables
+        3. Scrape Content - scrapes tables
-            3. Credential Stuffing Attack - #first configure dictionary in data/accounts.txt
+        4. Credential Stuffing Attack - #first configure dictionary in data/accounts.txt
-            4. Exit/Quit
+        5. Exit/Quit

     What would you like to do?
 3